 Top Sports to Watch at the 2026 Winter Olympics

 Ice Hockey tops the must-watch list with NHL stars returning.
-Connor McDavid leads Team Canada as the best player in the world.
+Connor McDavid leads Team Canada as one of the best players in the world.
 The Edmonton Oilers captain has never played in an Olympic tournament.
 Auston Matthews stars for Team USA and brings elite scoring ability.
 The men’s gold medal game on February 22 will be epic.

 Ski Mountaineering offers something completely new for Olympic fans.
 This fast-paced sport combines climbing and skiing in three-minute bursts.
 Emily Harrop of France has won four consecutive overall World Cup titles.
-Her teammate Thibault Anselmet also won three straight men’s titles.
 Spain’s Oriol Cardona Coll took the 2025 world championship.
-The February 19 and 21 competitions will introduce millions to this exciting sport.

 Alpine Skiing always delivers dramatic racing on steep mountain slopes.
 Mikaela Shiffrin chases more medals for the United States.
 She holds the record for most World Cup victories in history.
-Marco Odermatt of Switzerland defends his Olympic giant slalom title from 2022.
 The speed events like downhill provide edge-of-your-seat thrills.

 Snowboarding showcases incredible aerial tricks and youthful energy.
 Chloe Kim aims for her third consecutive Olympic gold in halfpipe.
-She won in 2018 and 2022 at just 17 and 21 years old.
-Great Britain’s Mia Brookes represents the next generation at only 18 years old.
 The big air and slopestyle competitions feature massive jumps and creative tricks.

 Curling provides strategic drama and unexpected excitement.
-The mixed doubles format creates tight competition between pairs.
 Teams must plan several shots ahead like chess players.
 The sport has grown in popularity since its Olympic return.

 How many sports are in the 2026 Winter Olympics?